 Logging WMI Activity

-Starting with Windows Vista, the WMI service does not use the WMI Log Files.
-Instead it uses Event Tracing for Windows (ETW) and events that are available through the Event Viewer UI or the Wevtutil command line tool.
+The WMI log files are no longer supported.
+Starting with Windows Vista, WMI uses Event Tracing for Windows (ETW) and events that are available through the Event Viewer UI or the Wevtutil command line tool.
+For more information, see the ETW provider and the Wevutil command-line documentation.

 The following sections are discussed in this topic: